Prisoner of war: Qualifications

-To be entitled to prisoner-of-war status, captured persons must be lawful combatants entitled to combatant's privilege—which gives them immunity from punishment for crimes constituting lawful acts of war such as killing enemy combatants.
+To be entitled to POW status, captured persons must be lawful combatants entitled to combatant's privilege—which provides immunity from punishment for lawful acts of war, such as killing enemy combatants.
 To qualify under the Third Geneva Convention, a combatant must be part of a chain of command, wear a "fixed distinctive marking, visible from a distance", bear arms openly, and have conducted military operations according to the laws and customs of war.
-(The Convention recognizes a few other groups as well, such as "[i]nhabitants of a non-occupied territory, who on the approach of the enemy spontaneously take up arms to resist the invading forces, without having had time to form themselves into regular armed units".)
+The Convention recognises a few other groups as well, such as "Inhabitants of a non-occupied territory, who on the approach of the enemy spontaneously take up arms to resist the invading forces, without having had time to form themselves into regular armed units".

-Thus, uniforms and badges are important in determining prisoner-of-war status under the Third Geneva Convention.
-Under Additional Protocol I, the requirement of a distinctive marking is no longer included.
-Francs-tireurs, militias, insurgents, terrorists, saboteurs, mercenaries, and spies generally do not qualify because they do not fulfill the criteria of Additional Protocol 1.
-Therefore, they fall under the category of unlawful combatants, or more properly they are not combatants.
-Captured soldiers who do not get prisoner of war status are still protected like civilians under the Fourth Geneva Convention.
+Under Additional Protocol I, the requirement of a distinctive marking is waived.
+Francs-tireurs, militias, insurgents, terrorists, saboteurs, mercenaries, and spies generally do not qualify because they do not fulfill the criteria of Additional Protocol I and are therefore unlawful combatants.
+Captured soldiers who do not get POW status are still protected like civilians under the Fourth Geneva Convention.

 The criteria are applied primarily to international armed conflicts.
-The application of prisoner of war status in non-international armed conflicts like civil wars is guided by Additional Protocol II, but insurgents are often treated as traitors, terrorists or criminals by government forces and are sometimes executed on spot or tortured.
-However, in the American Civil War, both sides treated captured troops as POWs presumably out of reciprocity, although the Union regarded Confederate personnel as separatist rebels.
-However, guerrillas and other irregular combatants generally cannot expect to receive benefits from both civilian and military status simultaneously.
+The application of prisoner of war status in non-international armed conflicts like civil wars is guided by Additional Protocol II, but insurgents are often treated as traitors, terrorists, or criminals by government forces and are sometimes executed on spot or tortured.
+Guerrillas and other irregular combatants generally cannot expect to receive benefits from both civilian and military status simultaneously.